-SCO accepts admissions applications approximately June 27-March 1 each year.
+SCO accepts admissions applications approximately July 1 until March 1 each year.
 All applicants are required to take the OAT no later than the March 1 application deadline; however, we strongly recommend submitting an application and taking the test early in the application cycle.

 Students may take the exam multiple times; however, the scores reported to SCO must be no more than two years old from the date the applicant submits the SCO supplemental application.
 Registration information for the OAT can be found at the ADA OAT site.

-An applicant's undergraduate academic performance is evaluated very closely during the admissions procedure.
-The grade point average for the 2017 entering class was 3.56.
+An applicant's undergraduate academic performance is evaluated very closely during admissions process.
+The grade point average for the 2018 entering class was 3.53.
 If your grade point average is below the 3.0 range, we recommend that you work on improving your grade point average.
-We also encourage applicants to include multiple terms with 15-18 academic hours per term.
+We also encourage applicants to include multiple terms with a course load of 15-18 academic credits.

 A student's recent course work is stressed more so than what was completed during the Freshman year.
 We are more concerned about what your current capabilities are than what you did three or four years ago.

-Another important item is whether or not the applicant is on a degree track.
+Another important consideration is whether or not the applicant is on a degree track.
 Less than ten percent of an entering class will not have a bachelor's degree at the time of enrollment.
-Applicants who will not have a degree finished by enrollment should at least be on a degree track, and should also be aware of exactly how many courses, and of what type, are needed to finish the degree.
-By maintaining a degree track, a student applying with three years of course work who is not accepted could apply the next year with a degree and would probably be a more competitive candidate.
+It is recommended that students who apply without intending to complete a bachelor’s degree should at least be on a degree track and should also be aware of exactly how many courses, and of what type, would be needed to finish the degree.
+By maintaining a degree track, a student applying with three years of course work who is not accepted could apply the next year with a degree and would likely be a more competitive candidate.

 If an applicant has completed a majority of the prerequisite courses at the Junior College level, the grade point average at the four year institution should be comparable.
 At least one full year should be completed at the four year College or University level.